vl4ds/Documentation/introduction/what-can-developers-do/device-type-overview.rst

 SmartThings support of cloud-connected devices is limited to those whose cloud services authenticate through a standard OAuth2 flow, and communicate via HTTP-based APIs.
-While it is technically possible to store and encypt the user's credentials for the remote service rather than completing an OAuth2 flow and storing only an access token, it is highly discouraged.
+While it is technically possible to store and encrypt the user's credentials for the remote service rather than completing an OAuth2 flow and storing only an access token, it is highly discouraged.